Rio 2016 Paralympics: Most inspiring moments

 As Bayley battled through both cancer and arthrogryposis as a young boy, her gift of a table tennis table sparked a lifetime's passion.

-And, having initially celebrated like footballer Eric Cantona to the dismay of his Brazilian competitor Israel Pereira Stroh, he eventually broke into floods of tears on live television, telling official broadcaster Channel 4: "This is for my grandma.
+And, having initially celebrated like footballer Eric Cantona to the dismay of his Brazilian competitor Israel Pereira Stroh, he eventually broke into floods of tears on live television, telling official UK broadcaster Channel 4: "This is for my grandma.
 I miss her and I hope she's watching me."

 Superstars